 Over the course of the semester you are expected to research the ecological impacts of a consumer product of your choice.
 However, you need to get prior approval from the instructor.
-You will present an 8-minute PowerPoint presentation to the class at the end of the semester.
+You will present a 7-minute PowerPoint presentation to the class at the end of the semester.
 In addition, you will need to prepare an abstract (250-word limit) describing the content of your presentation.
 You will not be given credit for this presentation if the topic did not receive prior approval from the instructor.
 You will also be required to turn in the slides used for your presentation.
 Abstracts will be compiled into one document for the first day of presentations.
 As such, abstracts submitted late will be penalized 50%.
+The general basis for grading is as follows: Content (50%), Abstract (20%), Overall quality of slides and presentation (30%).
+The information you include in your presentation must come from at least four peer-reviewed sources (additional references from other reliable sources (check with me) are allowed, but need to be in addition to the four peer-reviewed sources).
+NOTE: You will be docked points if your presentation exceeds the time limit, if the format of your references (inserted on the last slide) is incorrect (see required format below), and/or if you do not have the proper number of references.